LovkiiSanya/bot-for-showcase/README.md

-from pathlib import Path

-readme_content = """# 🩺 ProductBot — AI-Powered Patient Interaction Bot
+ 🩺 ProductBot — AI-Powered Patient Interaction Bot

 **ProductBot** is a Telegram-based bot designed to streamline and automate patient communication for a healthcare clinic.
 This is a public showcase version of a private production project — with sensitive data and secrets removed — to demonstrate architecture, code style, and bot workflow.